JuliaGPU/CUDA.jl/docs/src/usage/multigpu.md

 language and many packages, including those for Julia GPU programming, have not been made thread-safe yet.
 For now, the toolchain mimics the behavior of the CUDA runtime library and uses a single context across all devices.

-!!! note

-    This capability is only available with CUDAnative.jl v2.7 or higher.